Jmuccigr/temples/README.md

         1. Download the temples sheet of the spreadsheet as xml
         1. Convert that to csv
         1. Save it if it differs from the last saved csv
-        1. Also save a json version of the same data
+        1. Also save a few json versions of the same data
     - `json2js.sh` runs whenever the json file changes:
         1. Convert json file to js for leaflet.js to use
     - `json2csv.sh` runs whenever the json file changes:
         1. Convert json file to nice csv for the database to use
+    - `json2ttl.py` runs whenever the json file changes:
+        1. Convert json file to turtle for Pelagios to use as LOD
+    - `ftp_ttl.sh` runs whenever the turtle file changes:
+        1. Upload turtle file to server for Pelagios to grab
     - `ggl2cites.sh` does this every hour:
         1. Download the citations sheet of the spreadsheet as xml
         1. Convert that to csv
         1. Save it if it differs from the last saved csv
     - `git_commit.sh` runs whenever temples.js changes
         1. Commits to git any changed files from the google sheet csv with a generic commit message
-        1. Does **not** commit any of the temple files so that these can get informative commit messages
+        1. Does **not** commit any of the temple files so that these can get informative commit messages (it used to)

 ### Bibliography